Partners and Supporters

 Without Geoffrey Redmond's boats for our daily commute (2012-2017), we would have a hard time reaching our sites.
 They are both fun to drive and add an element of the unknown, with their sometimes temperamental motors and proclivity to switch from boat to barge and back, according to what he can spare us.
 He is also a great supporter of youth education about archaeology and has brought St. George's Primary School teachers and students out every year the field school has been running.

-Mike Dickinson has emerged as Smith's Island's ambassador to SIAP work, acting as a liaison between archaeologists and the island's tight-knit community.
-We are grateful for the loan of his parent's house (2021) and lending us his bobcat and tools when needed.
+Samantha and Neil Moncrief serve as Smith's Island's ambassador to SIAP work, acting as a liaison between archaeologists and the island's tight-knit community.
+We are grateful for the passionate support of SIAP's most committed alumna, who never strays too far from Cave Site!

-The extended Cook family - George, Jo, Annette, Adrian, and especially Xander - have profoundly aided my various digs and historical research since 2015 by providing rides, a bed, food, advice, tools, dinners, field labour, and friendship.
+The extended Cook family - George, Jo, Annette, Adrian, and especially Xander - have profoundly helped digs and historical research since 2015 by providing rides, a bed, food, good advice (not always taken), storage, tools, dinners, field labour, and friendship.
 From an excited, distractible 14-year old volunteer, Xander has grown to become a serious, professionally trained terrestrial and nautical archaeologist as he prepares to defend Bermuda's cultural heritage (ashore and overboard) from those who would threaten it and launch his own new research projects into Bermuda's rich, complex history.

 CONTRIBUTORS